Silvenga/Slight.Ghost/README.md

 ## Run

 Run `slight-ghost` just like the normal installation of Ghost.
-I recommend using Upstart the keep Ghost running (https://silvenga.com/power-ghost-with-upstart/).
+I recommend using Upstart to keep Ghost running (https://silvenga.com/power-ghost-with-upstart/).
 ```
 node index.js
 ```